There are many ways to help our veterans get into these new homes.

 This page will help describe some mortgage options available.

-Veterans may choose to buy the home cash, or they can choose any financing option available to them.
+People may choose to buy the home cash, or they can choose any financing option available to them.

 They may also choose any bank or lending institution for purchasing.
 Mortgage interest rates are expected to rise soon, so consider taking advantage of the low rates while they are available.